 Doctors are working to learn more about appendix cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.

 However, research is hampered by the rare nature of the disease.
 Because appendix cancer is uncommon, appendix cancer-specific clinical trials may be challenging to find.
 Patients are encouraged to talk with their doctors about broader clinical trials that may be open to them, such as those studying gastrointestinal carcinoid tumors or colorectal cancer.

 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Enhanced delivery of chemotherapy.
 Doctors are looking for different ways to deliver chemotherapy to the abdomen.
 One approach is called hyperthermic intraoperative peritoneal chemotherapy (HIPEC).
 This is similar to the hyperthermic peritoneal (local) chemotherapy described under Treatment Options, but the drugs are delivered directly to the open abdomen during debulking surgery, instead of after surgery.

 Combination chemotherapy.
 Research is underway to determine the best combinations of different drugs that are the most effective for appendix cancer.

 Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current appendix cancer treatments in order to improve patients’ comfort and quality of life.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current appendix cancer treatments to improve patients’ comfort and quality of life.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.